apache/druid/docs/ingestion/compaction.md

   ~ specific language governing permissions and limitations ~ under the License.
   -->

-Compaction in Apache Druid is a strategy to optimize segment size.
-Compaction tasks read an existing set of segments for a given time range and combine the data into a new "compacted" set of segments.
+Query performance in Apache Druid depends on optimally sized segments.
+Compaction is one strategy you can use to optimize segment size for your Druid database.
+Compaction tasks read an existing set of segments for a given time interval and combine the data into a new "compacted" set of segments.
 The compacted segments are generally larger, but there are fewer of them.
-Compaction can sometimes increase performance because it reduces the number of segments and, consequently, the per-segment processing and the memory overhead required for ingestion and for querying paths.
+Here compaction increases performance because fewer segments require less the per-segment processing and the memory overhead for ingestion and for querying paths.

-As a strategy, compaction is effective when you have data arriving out of chronological order resulting in lots of small segments.
-For example if you are appending data using `appendToExisting` for [native batch](./native_batch.md) ingestion.
+As a general strategy, compaction is effective when you have data arriving out of chronological order resulting in lots of small segments.
+This often happens, for example, if you are appending data using `appendToExisting` for [native batch](./native_batch.md) ingestion.
 Conversely, if you are rewriting your data with each ingestion task, you don't need to use compaction.

+In some cases you can use compaction to reduce segment size.
+For example, if a misconfigured ingestion task creates oversized segments, you can create a compaction task to split the segment files into smaller, more optimally sized ones.

-See [Segment optimization](../operations/segment-optimization.md) for guidance to determine if compaction will help in your case.
+See [Segment optimization](../operations/segment-optimization.md) for guidance to determine if compaction will help in your environment.

 ## Types of segment compaction
 You can configure the Druid Coordinator to perform automatic compaction, also called auto-compaction, for a datasource.
 Using a segment search policy, the coordinator periodically identifies segments for compaction starting with the newest to oldest.
 When segments can benefit from compaction, the coordinator automatically submits a compaction task.